-The exterior styling of the TSX sets a course that will be reflected in future Acura sedans.
-Familiar Acura cues are echoed in the TSX sheet metal, but in an emotional, evocative way that gives the TSX an aggressive, sporting appearance.
-The cleanly distinctive body form of the TSX also suggests-and rightly so-a strong commitment to aerodynamics.
+When it was introduced in 2003, the TSX featured exterior styling that set a course that was later reflected in both the 2004 TL and the 2005 RL sedans.
+Familiar Acura cues were echoed in the TSX sheet metal, but in an emotional, evocative way that gave the TSX an aggressive, sporting appearance.
+The cleanly distinctive body form of the TSX also conveyed a strong commitment to aerodynamics.

 In total, the TSX embodies stylish performance and craftsmanship, while bringing substantial added excitement to the Acura line.

 Overall lines are crisp and taut, with a muscular tension that promises performance in a clear but understated way.
-In front, there is a signature Acura grille, style lines diverging back along the hood, and low, minimalist High Intensity Discharge (HID) headlamps.
+In front, the TSX features a sporty headlight treatment with thin, angular turn signals, and a low, powerful looking bumper, with integrated oval fog lamps.
+Above the signature Acura grille, a distinct style line runs back along the hood.
 Large air openings beneath the front bumper guide airflow to the radiator.
-Together with 17-inch wheels and tires that fill the wheel arches, the appearance is aggressive and poised.

-The all-glass windshield reflects UV rays to help cool the interior.
+The all-glass windshield reflects UV rays to help keep the interior cool.